JeremiahSanders/nicenotice/docs/api/Jds.NiceNotice/EnterpriseEvent/DefaultSchema.md

 # EnterpriseEvent.DefaultSchema method

-Generates an event schema title.
+Generates an event schema from the provided event schema title and an optional schema revision index.
+Pattern: If the schema is provided, `Title@Revision`.
+Otherwise, *eventTitle* is returned unchanged.

 ```csharp
 public static string DefaultSchema(string eventTitle, int? eventSchemaRevision)